Trump adds restrictions on Cuba travel, business

 Trump listed some of the Castro regime's anti-United States actions, ranging back to the Cuban Missile Crisis, and added, "We will never, ever be blind to it.
 We know what is going on and we remember what happened."

-The change is posture, however, is only a partial shift from Obama's policy.
+Although Trump said he was "completely" canceling Obama's Cuba policy, the change is posture is only a partial shift from Obama's policy.

 Diplomatic relations between the United States and Cuba will remain open, as will the newly opened embassies in Washington and Havana.
 And there will be no further restrictions on the types of goods that Americans can take out of Cuba, including the country's popular rum and cigars.